TL;DR (Quick-Answer Box)

 The recipe for Hoosier sugar cream pie traveled across the prairie in covered wagons with the earliest settlers of the Indiana Territories.
 According to pie lore, it was a great favorite of pioneering farm wives who, to avoid washing utensils or a bowl, would throw the few staple ingredients in an unbaked pie shell and mix with their fingers before rushing back to their work in the fields.

-[Editor’s Note: Talk about the sum being exponentially more than the parts.
-This pie is quite, quite similar to the much ballyhooed pie sold by the much, much, much more ballyhooed Momofuku Milk Bar—part of the David Chang kingdom—in New York City.
+Talk about the sum being exponentially greater than the sum of its parts.
+This pie is quite, quite similar to the much-ballyhooed pie sold by the much, much, much more ballyhooed Momofuku Milk Bar—part of the David Chang kingdom—in New York City.
 Seriously, folks.
 You have got to taste this pie.
-One bite and you’ll understand the lure.]–Paula Haney
+One bite and you’ll understand the lure.

 Sugar Cream Pie